jimididit/ShortcutGen/README.md

     -n, --name                          Specify a name.
 It is optional when 'lnk' payload module is specified (applies with -h flag).
                                         For 'desktop' payload module it is mandatory.
+    -d, --description                   Specify the description of the payload.
     --icon                              Specify a custom icon.
     -w, --window                        Specify a window.
 For 'lnk' payload windowstyle 'normal' is set by default if not specified.